zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/2/_index.md

 Now bootstrap your node.

-[COMMENT] Although you set both the `audit` and `webserver` cookbooks' default recipe as part of the run-list, only the infrastructure code, not the audit code, is run during the bootstrap process.
+[COMMENT] Although you set both the `audit` and `webserver` cookbooks' default recipes as part of the run-list, only the infrastructure code, not the audit code, is run during the bootstrap process.
 You'll run the audit code in a later step.

 Replace `{address}` with your remote node's external address, `{user}` with your username, and `{password}` with your password.